-3.9 DPDs go through eight stages of plan making.
+3.11.
+DPDs go through eight stages of plan making.
 The below table identifies what the Council will do at each stage, and how the community can get involved.

-Evidence base The Council collects an up to date information base on a range of social, economic and environmental matters.
-Stage 2 Public participation in the preparation of a DPD (regulation 18) The results of stage 1 are used to identify the main issues that the plan needs to address and the options that are available.
-An assessment of the plan's social, economic and environmental impacts is also produced at this point, called a sustainability appraisal (SA).
-At this stage the Council is required to notify each of the statutory consultees that may have an interest in the proposed plan, and any appropriate general consultation bodies as to the subject of the proposed plan, and invite them to make representations.
+Stage 1 Evidence Base The Council collects up to date information on a range of social, economic and environmental matters.
+Stage 2 Public participation in the preparation of a DPD (Regulation 18) The results of stage 1 are used to identify the main issues that the plan needs to address and the options that are available.
+An assessment of the plan's social, economic and environmental impacts is also produced at this point, called a Sustainability Appraisal (SA).
+At this stage the Council is required to notify each of the statutory consultees that may have an interest in the proposal, and any appropriate general consultation bodies as to the subject of the proposed plan, and invite them to make representations.
 Local residents and businesses may also be informed and invited to comment.
 The Council maintains a consultation database of interested parties.
 The Council must take into account any representations received as a result of preparing the plan.
-Stage 3 The Council continues to develop the plan.
-This includes considering any comments from stage 2 and the findings of any new studies.
-Publication of the DPD (regulation 19) The Council publishes the final draft of the plan.
-A more detailed sustainability appraisal (SA), and a draft proposals map showing any changes that would result from the adoption of the plan are also published.
 The Council will undertake a public consultation for a minimum of six weeks.
+The Council will endeavour to run consultations for up to 8 weeks, where possible.
+Stage 3 Preparation of the DPD The Council continues to develop the plan.
+This includes considering any comments from Stage 2 and the findings of any new studies.
+Stage 4 Publications of the DPD (Regulation 19) The Council publishes the final draft of the plan.
+A more detailed Sustainability Appraisal (SA), and a draft proposals map showing any changes that would result from the adoption of the plan are also published.
+The Council will undertake a public consultation for a minimum of six weeks.
 A statement of consultation will be produced, which provides a summary of the main issues raised by the representations.
 This allows Officers and District Councillors to review the representations and to consider what, if any, changes should be made to the plan before submission.

-Consider objections The Council will consider any points raised in the consultation and will make minor changes where required.
-If there are significant issues the Council may withdraw the plan and return to stage 3.
-Once all issues raised have been addressed, the plan can move to stage 6.
-Stage 6 Submission (regulation 22) The Council will send the plan and any supporting documents to the Secretary of State to be examined.
-Stage 7 Examination (regulation 24) An inspector appointed by the government will carry out an independent examination of the 'soundness' of the plan.
-Those who objected to the plan during stage 4 may be allowed to appear in front of the inspector in person, at the discretion of the inspector.
-Stage Receipt of inspector's report and adoption (regulations 25 and 26) The inspector writes a report of the examination and decides what changes (if any) need to be made.
+Stage 5 Consider Representation s The Council will consider any points raised in the consultation.
+If there are significant issues the Council may review the plan and return to Stage 3.
+Once all issues raised have been addressed, the plan can move to Stage 6.
+Stage 6 Submission (Regulation 22) The Council will send the plan and any supporting documents to the Secretary of State to be examined.
+The Council will make all documents relating to Submission available to the public.
+Stage 7 Examination (Regulation 24) An inspector appointed by the government will carry out an independent examination of the 'soundness' of the plan.
+Those who objected to the plan during Stage 4 may be allowed to appear in front of the inspector in person, at the discretion of the inspector.
+Stage 8 Receipt of inspector's report and adoption (Regulations 25 and 26) The inspector writes a report of the examination and decides what changes (if any) need to be made.
 Once the Council receives the inspector's report the plan has to be changed in line with their recommendations, if the Council wishes to adopt it.
 It is this version of the plan that will be adopted.